ShinobuAmasaki/img2nc/README.md

 ## Installation
 1. Install compiler, MPI library and FPM.

 2. Install NetCDF Fortran Library (cf. [the Documentation](https://docs.unidata.ucar.edu/netcdf-fortran/current/))

+	If we use gfortran, we may be able to use a package manager to install this.
+Using Intel Compiler, however, we have to build the NetCDF library ourself with it.

 3. Download the tarball of this project.

    ```bash